-The Fender American Elite Stratocaster replaces Fender’s older Deluxe range of guitars, but it still offers the same level of quality and classic sound.
+The Fender American Ultra Stratocaster replaces some of Fender’s previous higher-end models, but it still offers the same level of quality and classic sound.
 If you have a bit of cash to spend and simply want a great-sounding Stratocaster, then this is the way to go.
-Built in the U.S., the Fender American Elite Stratocaster boasts Fender’s beautiful “soft touch” rubber controls, fourth-gen Noiseless pickups controlled by the Fender S-1 switch, and more.
+Built in the U.S., the Fender American Ultra Stratocaster boasts Fender’s Ultra Noiseless Vintage bridge, middle, and neck pickups.

 Squier Affinity Stratocaster

 The Squier Affinity Stratocaster may not have Fender branding on it, but it’s still a great guitar for beginners that want something close to a Strat tone without paying more than a few hundred dollars.
 The Squier Affinity Stratocaster offers an Alder body and Maple neck, like more expensive Strat models, along with a much lower price tag.